khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 * Note 1: Not all USB Ethernet devices are supported in macOS (namely AX88179) however the vast majority are thanks to this generic driver struture.
 * Note 2: Apple may sometimes have additional support for certain USB Ethernet controllers via add-on drivers such as AppleUSBRealtek8153Patcher.kext

-Finally the most noticable issue with USB NICs is that they share bandwidth with the rest of your USB devices on the same controller.
+Finally the most noticeable issue with USB NICs is that they share bandwidth with the rest of your USB devices on the same controller.
 USB 3.0 for example has a shared bandwidth of 5Gbps, and when you have a dock with multiple devices plugged in, that takes up precious resources:

 | Device | Bandwidth | Notes |
 | :--- | :--- | :--- |